theprimarybrain/theprimarybrain.github.io/_posts/2020-02-05-Toddler-School-Curriculum-Jelly-Bean-Themed-Unit.md

 ![Jelly Bean Painting]({{ site.github.url }}/assets/img/toddler-school-jelly-bean-painting.jpg)

 We also really enjoyed finger painting this jelly bean with edible paint.
 I mean really, what is more fun than edible paint!
-After it dried, it was a slick and shiny design like none other.
+After it dried, it was a slick and shiny design.
 My son added real jelly beans using liquid glue on top of his painting for an extra design element.

 ## STEM Activities
 ![Jelly Bean stem]({{ site.github.url }}/assets/img/toddler-school-jelly-bean-toothpick.jpg)
 I mean, is it ever too early to begin STEM activities?
 We sure don't think so!
 For this activity, I gave my son a pile of jelly beans and some toothpicks.
 Then, I pre-punched holes in the jelly beans to make it easy for him to slide the toothpicks into the jelly beans.
-Then, we built our jelly bean creations together.
+Then, we built our jelly bean creations together since this step was a little more difficult.

 ![Jelly Bean math]({{ site.github.url }}/assets/img/toddler-school-jelly-bean-math-clip-cards.jpg)